Rana5Ahmed/ATM-Microprocessor/README.md

    Function that calculate and display the current money in User's account untill reaching 50.000 $

+4. Logout:

+   Function that logs out of a user account so we may login to another user
-4. Exit:
+5. Exit:

-   Function that handel the end of program
+   Function that handles the safe exit of the program

 # Programflow